-Each subpanel identified candidate initiatives, primary and supporting recommendations, and minimum funding requirements to meet Vision 2025.
-The Panel integrated and iterated these findings (see Appendix A), resulting in four high priority Initiatives that could be accommodated over ten years under a majority of the budget scenarios.
+Each subpanel, following the 10-year approach established in Vision 2025, identified candidate initiatives, primary and supporting recommendations, and minimum funding requirements.
+The Panel integrated and iterated these findings (see Appendix A), resulting in four high priority Initiatives that would be pursued over ten years under a majority of the budget scenarios.
 These Initiatives were further ranked into upper and lower tiers, with an understanding that those in the lower tier would be delayed under the lower budget scenarios.